(7 credits available)

-To encourage asset owners to understand the physical condition of their property, to plan scheduled maintenance, repair or refurbishment activities and avoid higher impact and costlier works later.
+To encourage asset owners to understand the physical condition of their property, to plan scheduled maintenance, repair or refurbishment activities and avoid higher impact and more costly works later.
 To achieve or exceed the expected life of the asset.

 Has a condition survey been completed within the last 5 years?

 |Credits||Answer||Select a single answer|